ForceOverArea/Tetrabot/README.md

-# tetrabot
+# Tetrabot
-Plays laggy Tetris in Discord text chat.
+Plays a laggy game of Tetris in Discord text chat.

 To invite my instance of this bot to your server: https://discord.com/oauth2/authorize?client_id=735948673212481736&scope=bot&permissions=1073753104